pyfar/pyfar/CONTRIBUTING.rst

 The testing should include

-- Test all errors and warnings (also see next list)
+- Test all errors and warnings (also function and class guidelines above)
 - Test all parameters
 - Test specific parameter combinations if required
 - Test with single and multi-dimensional input data such Signal objects and array likes